HidekiMori-CIT/aenet-lammps/README.md

 # Update
 2020/11/05: Add the patch file for aenet-2.0.4 and slightly modify the pair_aenet.cpp.
+2020/11/12: Update the LAMMPS version.

 # About this package